 If the lab results from the soil, water or groundwater samples indicate a significant problem, or need further delineation or cleanup is required by an agency or by the responsible party, AWR is able to offer assistance and perform further site characterization, risk assessment and/or remediation that may be required.

-AWR is a multidisciplinary environmental and geotechnical consulting company with a highly qualified mix of professional scientists and engineers.
-We specialize in resolving environmental liabilities and characterizing geotechnical conditions for our clients.
+AWR is a multidisciplinary environmental consulting company with a highly qualified mix of professional scientists and engineers.
+We specialize in resolving environmental liabilities for our clients.